 Operational Skills — how well the owner understands what the business does to generate revenue.

-Managerial Abilities — how well the owner understands how to direct the management growth factors towards achieving his/her own goals for the business.
+Managerial Abilities — how well the owner understands how to direct and manage towards achieving his/her own goals for the business.

-Strategic Thinking — how well the owner understands outside influences and applies the management growth factors to react to opportunities and threats to maximize return on the investment.
+Strategic Thinking — how well the owner understands outside influences and applying their knowledge to react to opportunities and threats to maximize return on the investment.

-The management factors may be a little easier to grasp.
+The management factors are a little easier to grasp.
 This is because they are the things we normally associate with business growth.

 Financial Assets — the money-related resources necessary to achieve your business goals.